Graduate Student Admission Status Types

 The process is the same for UNF students seeking to attend other institutions for a single term or for the duration of a special program.
 UNF students must have the support of their academic dean, who is responsible for arranging their visits.
 UNF students will register at and pay the tuition and fees of the institution they are visiting.

 Readmission of Inactive Students

 Students who have been accepted previously but who never enrolled or who have not taken courses for one year (three consecutive terms, including summers) must apply for readmission to the Graduate School.
 They will be required to pay a new application fee and may be responsible for meeting any new general admissions requirements or program specific requirements.

 The University of North Florida encourages application from qualified persons and does not discriminate on the basis of race, color, religion, national origin, sexual orientation, veteran’s status, disability, age, marital status, or gender.
-The president has delegated responsibility for the implementation of the University’s equal opportunity and non-discrimination policies and affirmative action program to the director, Office of Equal Opportunity and Diversity (EOD).
-Inquiries about policies and practices may be directed to the EOD Office at (904) 620-2507.
+The president has delegated responsibility for the implementation of the University’s equal opportunity and non-discrimination policies and affirmative action program to the director, Office of Equal Opportunity and Inclusion (EOI).
+Inquiries about policies and practices may be directed to the EOI Office at (904) 620-2507.